KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 answer:~

-To add a new element to the dom, I first create it using document.createElement("div").
-Then I set its content with .textContent or .innerHTML, and style it using .classList.add().
+If I want to add a new element to the DOM, I first create a div with document.createElement("div").
+Then I add content with .textContent or .innerHTML, and apply style with .classList.add().
-After that, I find the parent element using getElementById() or querySelector() and insert my new element using appendChild().
+Then I find the parent element where I want to add it with getElementById() or querySelector().
+Then I add the new element inside the parent with appendChild().
-This way, I can dynamically update the html with javaScript.
+This is how HTML can be updated dynamically with JavaScript